osohq/oso/docs/content/any/reference/polar/polar-syntax.md

 }
 {{< /code >}}

-Permissions are always Strings.
+Permissions are always strings.
 You must declare permissions in order to use them in [shorthand rules](#shorthand-rules).

 ### Role Declarations